sri-godugu/sri-godugu.github.io/README.md

 ## About
 I am a PhD researcher working on robust perception systems for autonomous vehicles under challenging weather conditions.
-My research focuses on fusing camera, LiDAR, and radar using deep learning architectures that adapt to sensor degradation and uncertainty.
+My research focuses on fusing camera, LiDAR, and radar dynamically using deep learning architectures that adapt to sensor degradation and uncertainty.

 ---